Lane Thomas Player Props: Nationals vs. Cubs

 Lane Thomas At The Plate

+- He has hit a long ball in one of 27 games, and in 0.9% of his plate appearances.

-- In seven games this year (26.9%), Thomas has picked up an RBI, including two games with multiple runs batted in.
+- Thomas has driven in a run in eight games this season (29.6%), including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.